Three Thoughts about Grading

-There are several ways to understand the process of grading knitting patterns.
-I’ve contextualised the role of the grader in two of my From Needle to Needle blog posts, but I’m going to be selective today.
+There are several ways to understand the process of knitting pattern grading.
+I’ve contextualised the role of the grader in this post and this post, but I’m going to be selective today.

 Don’t forget design principles